cseelye/dev-environment/windows-setup.md

 }
 EOF
 ```
-Close all WSL terminals you have open and then open an elevated command prompt and restart WSL
+Close all WSL terminals you have open and then open an elevated powershell prompt and restart WSL:
 ```
 wsl --shutdown
 ```
 Wait [8 seconds](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#the-8-second-rule) for WSL to restart, then open a new WSL terminal and run `docker version` to make sure everything is working.

-Finally, install the docker Windows credential helper to securely store docker login credentials:
+Finally, install the docker Windows credential helper to securely store docker login credentials.
+In a WSL terminal:
 ```
 ver=$(curl -fsSL -o /dev/null -w "%{url_effective}" https://github.com/docker/docker-credential-helpers/releases/latest | xargs basename)
 echo $ver